codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Turn the pain into power." - Unknown
+"Being wrong opens us up to the possibility of change." - Mark Manson

 <!-- Powered By zenquotes.io -->
 ```